 Boracay, hailed as one of the best islands in the world, is arguably the most popular and prime tourist destination in the Philippines.
-Its main draw is the White Beach, famous for its ultra-powdery white sand that stretches up to 4 kilometers, lined with swaying palm trees from end to end, kissed by calm azure waters, and features one of the most spectacular sunsets incomparable to anywhere else in the country.
+Its main draw is White Beach, famous for its ultra-powdery white sand that stretches up to 4 kilometers, swaying palm trees from end to end, calm azure waters, and one of the most spectacular sunsets you'll ever see.

-Despite its small and compact size, the island has no shortage of wondrous sights and fun-filled activities that can be enjoyed by either a solo traveler, tour groups, or families.
-From frolicking in its many beach pockets, drinking and dancing until sunrise, and experiencing many of the water sports activities here, you will never run out of things to see and do in Boracay.
-Aside from this, Boracay basically has all the choices imaginable, from backpacker- and budget-friendly hostels, mid-range hotels, down to the most exclusive and luxurious resorts in the entire country.
+Despite it being small, the island has no shortage of wondrous sights and fun-filled activities that can be enjoyed by either solo travelers, tour groups, or families.
+From frolicking on its many beaches, drinking and dancing until sunrise, and experiencing a variety of water sports activities, you will never run out of things to do in Boracay.
+Aside from this, Boracay basically has all the accommodation choices imaginable, from backpacker- and budget-friendly hostels and mid-range hotels to the most exclusive and luxurious resorts in the entire country.

-Its postcard-perfect beaches and rock formations have also become favorite backdrops for couples getting married and spending their honeymoon, as well as for adventure-seekers, sun worshippers, and party-goers — registering more than a million visitors every year.
+Its postcard-perfect beaches and rock formations have also become favorite backdrops for couples getting married and spending their honeymoon, as well as for adventure-seekers, sun worshippers, and party-goers, and the island registers more than a million visitors every year.

-What used to be a quiet and sleepy island has become a crowd-pleaser and world-class destination over the years, prompting a rehabilitation project by the government in 2018 — closing down the island for its environment’s healing and community rejuvenation from mass tourism.
-But it is open once again, renewed and revitalized, but with the same sheer beauty and natural majesty for all the world to see and experience.
+What used to be a quiet and sleepy island has become a crowd-pleaser and a world-class destination over the years, prompting a rehabilitation project by the government in 2018, which closed down the island so it can heal and rejuvenate from mass tourism.
+But it is open once again, renewed and revitalized, but with the same beauty and natural majesty for all the world to see and experience.